What is the process of picking up DNA from the environment?

 Bacteria can take up foreign DNA in a process called transformation.
 It occurs after restriction digest and ligation and transfers newly made plasmids to bacteria.
 After transformation, bacteria are selected on antibiotic plates.
 Bacteria with a plasmid are antibiotic-resistant, and each one will form a colony.

-READ ALSO: What is quasi-governmental organization?
+READ ALSO: What is a class II device FDA?

 How is DNA inserted into plasmids?